SkeletonAgent: An Agentic Interaction Framework for Skeleton-based Action Recognition: Experiments

 \subsection{Implementation Details}

 Our implementation is conducted on a single RTX 3090 GPU with PyTorch.
 We employ PYSKL~\cite{duan2022pyskl} as the skeleton extractor baseline.
 For the text encoder, we employ the pre-trained ViT-B/32 model of CLIP~\cite{radford2021learning} to extract semantic embeddings.
 Concurrently, GPT-4o~\cite{hurst2024gpt} is utilized to generate interactive dialogues.
 The model is trained for 150 epochs with the batch size set to 64.
 The initial learning rate is set to 0.1 with a cosine learning rate scheduler.
 The optimizer is SGD with a Nesterov momentum of 0.9 and a weight decay of $5\times10^{-4}$.
 The temperature $\tau$ is set to 0.1, and the upper threshold $k$ for class statistics is set to 10.
+The query period of the framework is set to 5 epochs.
 The weights $\alpha$ and $\beta$ are set to $0.2$ and $0.5$.
-We sample the skeleton sequences to 100 frames and follow the strategy used in~\cite{chen2021channel,duan2022pyskl,zhang2024shap} for data preprocessing.
+We adopt the widely adopted six-stream ensemble strategy proposed in~\cite{chi2022infogcn}.
+In addition, we sample the skeleton sequences to 100 frames and follow the strategy used in~\cite{chen2021channel,duan2022pyskl,zhang2024shap} for data preprocessing.